szczyglis-dev/py-gpt/docs/source/extending.rst

 **Examples (tutorial files)**

-See the ``examples`` directory in this repository with examples of custom launcher, plugin, vector store, LLM (LangChain and LlamaIndex) provider and data loader:
+See the ``examples`` directory in this repository with examples of custom launcher, plugin, vector store, LLM provider and data loader:

 * ``examples/custom_launcher.py``
 * ``examples/example_audio_input.py``